Edwin Henry Hackley

-Edwin Henry Hackley, also commonly known as Edwin H. Hackley (1859 – 1940), was the first black lawyer admitted to the Colorado Bar Association (1883).
+Edwin Henry Hackley, also commonly known as Edwin H. Hackley (1859 – 1940), was the first African-American lawyer admitted to the Colorado Bar Association (1883).
 Beginning in 1886, he worked as the Denver County Clerk, and then spent almost 14 years as an Abstract Clerk.
 He practiced law when he could, but after some time he closed his practice because it was not profitable.

 He was the editor and publisher of The Statesman, working on the paper from 1892 to until 1901.
 He wrote the musical comedy play entitled The Ambassador.
 In 1930, he published Hackley & Harrison's hotel and apartment guide for colored travelers, six years before The Negro Motorist Green Book.
 He advocated for civil rights and opportunities for advancement of African Americans.
 The story of his life, A Biography of Edwin Henry Hackley 1859-1940: African-American Attorney and Activist, was published in 2003.

 Personal life and education

-Hackley was born on September 11, 1859 in Romeo, Michigan.
+Hackley was born on September 11, 1859, in Romeo, Michigan.
 His parents were John Hackley and Susan Belmore Hackley.
 As a child, he had a case of lung fever, a general term used in the 1800s to mean a form of pneumonia, that affected his health into adulthood.
-He was raised in a black middle class family in Romeo.
+He was raised in a black middle-class family in Romeo.
 After graduating from high school, Hackley attended the University of Michigan in the early 1800s.
 Sick with tuberculosis, he completed much of his course work remotely to earn his law degree.

 On January 29, 1894, Hackley married Emma A. Smith, becoming Emma Azalia Hackley.
 Before their marriage, she was a teacher at the Clinton School in Detroit.
 After she moved to Denver, Azalia trained at a musical conservatory.
 With high aspirations for her talent, she then was trained in Europe.
 When she returned to Denver, she was a singer and music instructor.
 The couple separated after they moved to Philadelphia.
 Hackley died on July 11, 1940.

 His mother, Susan Hackley, born around 1829, lived in Denver and then Philadelphia, where she died on August 13, 1910.